 How To Travel To Zakynthos By Plane

-The island of Zakynthos has its own airport (ZTH – International Airport Dionysios Solomos), which receives domestic flights both from the capital of Greece, Athens, and from the nearby island of Kefalonia.
+The island of Zakynthos has its airport (ZTH – International Airport Dionysios Solomos), which receives domestic flights from the capital of Greece, Athens, and from the nearby island of Kefalonia.

-The airport is in a comfortable location, no more than 5 km from Zakynthos Town but also quite close to other popular villages and coastal areas.
+The airport is easy to reach, no more than 5 km from Zakynthos Town, but also quite close to other famous villages and coastal areas.
 Getting from and to the airport with a local taxi is both easy and quite convenient too.

 How To Travel To Zakynthos By Ferry

 The most comfortable way to get to Zakynthos by ferry is to jump on a Greek ferry boat departing from the port of Killini, located on the western coast of the Peloponnese.
 The trip does not take more than an hour, and it’s the easiest way to reach Zakynthos from mainland Greece.

 If you’re traveling from Kefalonia, another famous Greek Island in the Ionian, the trip lasts one hour and a half, with boats departing from the port of Pessada, with Schinari as your port of arrival.

 Both ferry itineraries run daily, at least twice a day, from May to the beginning of October.

 Looking at any postcard picture of Zante, you’ll see the famous Shipwreck and impossibly blue waters.
 It’s not hard to understand why Zante is considered beautiful, but there’s more to it than that.

 Called Fiore di Levante (Flower of the East) by the Venetians who focused on Zante and centered their empire around it.
 From massive cliffs to plunging caves and incredible sunsets to the best food around, Zante is more than parties and hangovers; it’s about having the best of all the worlds.